bujar/diviblog/_posts/2017-02-20-discovering-the-best-strategy-for-the-amateur-real-estate-investor.markdown

 title:  "Discovering the Best Strategy for the Amateur Real Estate Investor"
 date:   2017-02-20 20:16:39 -0800
 categories: investing
-description: "DiviSmart reveals the underlying core strategies every real estate investor should know."
+description: "DiviSmart reveals the underlying core strategies every real estate investor should know before getting started.
+Understanding which strategy and one's risk appetite is key to real estate investing success.
+Discover what your goals are and implement the perfect strategy to discover financial freedom."
 excerpt_separator: <!--more-->
 ---